TrueBlocks/trueblocks-core/src/other/migrations/README-0.14.0.md

 There was only one breaking change to command line options, but it was relatively obscure, so most likely it won't effect you.
 In fact, unless you've written shell scripts that use the `--verbose` option, you don't need to do anything.

+The change involved a complete re-write of the `chifra` command line code in Go.
+Previously, all of this code was in C++ which made it very hard to maintain and especially hard to extend.
+By moving to Go, we can take advantage of one thing we've always wanted to take advantage of: concurrent code.
+Block data, it turns out, is amazing amenable to being processed in parallel.
+Here's a tracking issue: https://github.com/TrueBlocks/trueblocks-core/issues/1790

 ### Breaking Change to --verbose flag

 It has always been possible to add a `--verbose` flag to any chifra command.
 This is still the case, but as of version 0.14.0, the `--verbose` flag has been made a **swith**.
 This means you may no longer add a value after the `--verbose` flag.